elizabethgolini/elizabethgolini.github.io/index.md

 ![Beth]({{ site.baseurl }}/images/profile.jpg)

 Dr. Golini has worked in schools and organizations in Texas, New York City, and Maine for over 18 years.
-She is passionate about working schools and families to improve the outcomes for stuidents with special needs, while improving the experience for families, and education professionals.
+She is passionate about working with schools and families to improve outcomes for students with special needs, while improving the experience for families and their working relationship with education professionals.

 ## Publications